linux-cultist/venv-selector.nvim/README.md

-        on_telescope_result_callback = nil,        -- callback function for modifying telescope results show_telescope_search_type = true,         -- shows which of the searches found which venv in telescope telescope_filter_type = "substring"        -- when you type something in telescope, filter by "substring" or "character"
+        on_telescope_result_callback = nil,        -- callback function for modifying telescope results show_telescope_search_type = true,         -- shows which of the searches found which venv in telescope telescope_filter_type = "substring"        -- when you type something in telescope, filter by "substring" or "character" telescope_active_venv_color = "#00FF00"    -- The color of the active venv in telescope }
-  }
 }